nodejs/node/doc/api/deprecations.md

 Type: Runtime

 Allowing a [`fs.FileHandle`][] object to be closed on garbage collection is deprecated.
-In the future, doing so may result in a thrown error that will terminate the process.
+In the future, doing so might result in a thrown error that will terminate the process.

 Please ensure that all `fs.FileHandle` objects are explicitly closed using